ProdriveTechnologies/bazel-pandoc/README.md

 load("@bazel_pandoc//:pandoc.bzl", "pandoc")

 pandoc(
-    name = "foo",
+    name = "foo",                # required
-    src = "foo.md",
+    src = "foo.md",              # required
-    from_format = "markdown",
-    to_format = "latex",
-)
+    from_format = "markdown",    # optional, inferred from src extension by default to_format = "latex",         # optional, inferred from output extension by default output = "awesome_doc.tex",  # optional, derived from name and to_format by default )
 ```

-In the example above, an output file called `foo.tex` will be created in
+In the example above, an output file called `awesome_doc.tex` will be created
-the `bazel-bin` directory.
-The `to_format` field is used to
+in the `bazel-bin` directory.

-automatically derive a file extension of the output file.
+At least one of the `to_format` or `output`attributes must be provided.

 # Platform support